0n0w1c/electric-grid/readme.md

 Do not place the transformator in the supply area of an electric pole.

 *Limitations:*
-Underground substations do not place properly while dragging, use substations and fast-replace or upgrade planner.
 *Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).*
 Hopefully future API development and/or my knowledge will allow for a better solution.